CaseySMiller/eCommerceBackend/README.md

   1. Clone the code from the github repo.
   2. Run "npm i" in your node terminal.
   3. Create the database with the command "SOURCE db/schema.sql" in your mySql terminal.
+  4. Input your database credentials in .env.Example and rename to .env
-  4. Seed the database with the command "npm run seed" in node terminal.
+  5. Seed the database with the command "npm run seed" in node terminal.
-  5. To start the server, execute "npm start"
+  6. To start the server, execute "npm start"

   [Install and Usage Video](https://youtu.be/ChIUrr72iI8 "Install and Usage Video")